Flexible access to your pension savings

 The ability to take money when you need it is known as flexible access.
 There are two flexible access options available – Flexi-access Drawdown and Partial Pension Encashment.
-The main difference between the two options is how and when tax-free cash is taken.

 The above graph shows how with PPE you can spread your tax-free lump sum allowance across the withdrawals you make.